leitmedium/puppet-sshauthkeys/README.md

 Currently you cannot mix absent and present keys besides not being able to call sshauthkeys more than one time for a user - so this feature is quite useless yet.

+Author
+---

+sshauthkeys is developed and maintained by Caspar Clemens Mierau <ccm at screenage dot de>